KeisGSmit/Milestone1/README.md

     1. Clicking on the logo takes user to the landing page.
     2. Clicking on the "Home" link takes user to the landing page.
     3. Clicking on the "Learn More" link takes the user to the "Learn more" section.
-    4. clicking on the "Donate" link takes the user to the "Donate" section.
+    4. Clicking on the "Donate" link takes the user to the "Donate" section.

 The main navigation bar works as expected